fuxs/agent-tutorial/adk_tutorial01.md

 adk web --port 8080
 ```

-Open the agent in the web preview by pushing the following button: <walkthrough-web-preview-icon></walkthrough-web-preview-icon>
+Open the agent in the web preview by pushing the preview button: <walkthrough-web-preview-icon></walkthrough-web-preview-icon>

 Select __first_agent__ in the drop-down list in the left top corner.

+Activate your camera and ask a question with your voice.

+>*Can you see me?*
+>
+>*How many fingers do I hold up?*

+You should hear a response from the agent.

+Press Control-C to exit the web server.

 ## FastAPI server